tomvalorsa/football_manager_app/README.md

 This app is a football management simulation game where users can choose a team to manage and set them up tactically for matches against other users.
 The users' tactics, among other things, are evaluated in a daily match (rake task) where two teams are matched up and a winner is decided.
 This then updates stats within the database which in turn updates statistical info on the site.

 ##Technologies used:
-This app has a Ruby on Rails back-end with the majority of the front-end being made up of Backbone.js.
+This app is build with Backbone.js and uses Ruby on Rails as a back-end and API.

 - Ruby
 - Rails